ahmadelgamal/ucb-my-food-choices/README.md

 Are the bride and groom impressed?
 You betcha!

+## Screenshots

+...

+## Features

+1. Food favorites
+1. Food preferences, such as:
+   1. pasta or rice
+   1. french fries or mashed potatoes
+   1. shakes or ice cream
+1. Food dislikes
+1. Dietary restrictions, such as:
+   1. Allergies
+   1. Medical
+   1. Religious
+   1. Vegetarian/Vegan
+   1. Weight Management
+   1. Workout
+   1. Other
+1. Multiple profiles per user account
+1. "Share profile" for event(s)

 ## Contributors

+This app is group 1's project 2 at the University of California, Berkeley (UCB), extension's coding bootcamp (online-blended).
+The group members are:

 | Name             | Role | GitHub Account                  |
 | ---------------- | ---- | ------------------------------- |